If you’re applying to McMaster Health Sciences (BHSc), or you’re simply interested in learning more about the program, this guide is for you.

 Usually, when you enter university you are taking classes with hundreds of other students, and then class sizes decrease in your third and fourth year.

 McMaster BHSc does the opposite.
 Students begin with small classes (of around 20 students), and instead of long lectures and note taking, they are asked to think about problems, do research, and find an answer to the question they’re given.
+Some students love this approach to learning, others don’t.

 This method of learning teaches time management, problem solving, and critical thinking, while effectively applying what you have learned.